 6. Support Various Formats

-For example, you can convert a Google Docs file into a PDF for easy printing or into a .docx file to open in Microsoft Word.
-This is very useful if you need compatibility with other software or you want to share your documents with people who don’t use Google Docs.
+For example, you can convert a Google Docs file into a PDF for easy printing or a .docx file to open in Microsoft Word.
+This is very useful if you need compatibility with other software or want to share your documents with people who don’t use Google Docs.

 7. Add-on Support